data-8/textbook/_build/chapters/10/1/Empirical_Distributions.md

 We can use the same method to simulate as many rolls as we like, and then draw empirical histograms of the results.
-Because we are going to do this repeatedly, we define a function `empirical_hist_die` that takes as its argument the sample size; the function rolls the die as many times as its argument and then draws a histogram.
+Because we are going to do this repeatedly, we define a function `empirical_hist_die` that takes the sample size as its argument, rolls a die as many times as its argument, and then draws a histogram of the observed results.